Article 8 – Umpires Interpretation Guide

 Official Rule:

-Plate umpires are to wear protective gear including, but not limited to, face mask, shin guards, chest protector, or similar functioning equipment furnished by the home association.
+Plate umpires are to wear protective gear, including but not limited to face mask, shin guards, chest protector or similar functioning equipment that is to be furnished by home association.

 Meaning: